 gap between two parties.
 Some adaptations in presentation style may be helpful

 when using a sign language interpreter.
 The interpreter will

 let you know if you need to slow down your rate of speaking

-copy of the textbook is especially helpful for the interpreter
+or if they need you to repeat any information.
+A copy of the textbook is especially helpful for the interpreter

 when the class is using examples or doing exercises from